cakephp/docs/en/tutorials-and-examples/cms/authentication.rst

 .. note::

-    If none of your users have hashed passwords, comment the ``loadComponent('Auth')`` line.
+    If none of your users have hashed passwords, comment the ``loadComponent('Auth')`` block and ``$this->Auth->allow()`` calls.
 Then go and edit the user, saving a new password for them.
+After saving a new password for the user, make sure to uncomment the lines we just temporarily commented!

-You should now be able to log in.
-If not, make sure you are using a user that has a hashed password.
+Try it out!
+Before logging in, visit ``/articles/add``.
+Since this action is not allowed, you will be redirected to the login page.
+After logging in successfully, CakePHP will automatically redirect you back to ``/articles/add``.

 Adding Logout
 =============